intelops/genval/README.md

 ```

 #### Pulling tghe stored artifact from the container registry and verifying the signatures
-The following command demostrates pulling an artifact (genval:test) stored in the container registry - ghcr.io, verifying the artifacts
-signatures, and finally storing the contents of the artifact in the `./output` directory.
+The following command illustrates pulling an artifact (genval:test) stored in the container registry (ghcr.io), verifying the artifact's signatures, and finally storing the contents of the artifact in the ./output directory:

 ```shell
 ./genval artifact pull --dest ghcr.io/santoshkal/artifacts/genval:test \